lambdina/mysh/README.md

 $ make ; ./mysh
 >
 ```
-Then the infinite loop begins, asking you for a prompt !
+Then the infinite loop begins, prompting you a command to execute !

 ## Going further
 It was our first year and we weren't as familiar as we are now with clean code convention like you have to write one header per `.c`.